niwong/niwong/README.md

 - 🐻 Computer Science + Entrepreneurship + Ethics at UC Berkeley '22
 - 🌍 Project lead writing code for social good with @CalBlueprint

+My large codebase contributions tend to be on private repositories and projects, but feel free to find me on [Twitter](https://www.twitter.com/nickwongio) if you'd like to chat about my work.
+Until then, you can view my public repos documenting my web dev experimentation in high school.

 <!--
 **niwong/niwong** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.